ultraflame4/CDEVRestaurantReview/README.md

 This is a Restaurant Review website built using ReactJS and ExpressJS

-Features planned include:
-1. A list of restaurants
-2. Restaurant ratings in stars out of 10
-3. Restaurant average cost
-4. Creation of review accounts
-5. Posting of reviews with said accounts
-6. Rating of reviews with upvotes and downvotes
-7. Sorting by price
-8. Sorting by proximity
-9. to be continued

-This is a fullstack web development project done for school.
+This is a web development project done for school.

 ### Searching:
 This project uses the [Fuse.js](https://fusejs.io/) library to search for restaurants.